grokify/spectrum/docs/openapi3/inspect/missing_descriptions.md

 // map[string]map[string]int as a `simplego/maputil.MapStringMapStringInt`
 // where `1` indicates with desc and `0` indicates without desc. status := specmore.SchemaPropertiesDescriptionStatus()

+// SchemaPropertiesDescriptionStatusCounts returns counts of
+// schema properties with, without and all operations. countWith, countWithout, countAll := specmore.SchemaPropertiesDescriptionStatusCounts()

 // SchemaPropertiesWithoutDescriptionsWriteFile
 // will write the schema names and property names to a file